-- Here is a list of Genre terms with descriptions: NNELS Genre Taxonomy - It is important to ONLY use those terms.
-The field will auto-populate in Drupal.
-If an incorrect genre terms is used, then Drupal will include that term in the list that it auto-populates from it is time consuming to get rid of those incorrect terms periodically. - There are terms specifically for Non-fiction, and terms specifically for Fiction. - Most times a single genre is fine, sometimes multiple genres are better.
+- It is important to only use those terms.
+The field will auto-populate in Drupal so you can start typing and then select the correct term from the dropdown menu. - There are terms specifically for Non-fiction, and terms specifically for Fiction. - Most times a single genre is fine, sometimes multiple genres are better.
 Ex: Science fiction, Apocalyptic fiction might be better than just Science fiction.
 The same applies to nonfiction.
-Ex: I would use History, Medicine, Health and Fitness for a history of medicine and medical procedures (in fact I did!).
+Ex: I would use History and geography, Medicine, health and fitness for a history of medicine and medical procedures (in fact I did!).
 Just use the least necessary to accurately describe the item. - There are genre terms that should be added to describe the form or type of the item in addition to what it's about.
 Ex: Fantasy fiction, Comics (Graphic works) would be a fantasy graphic novel; Music, Nonfiction comics, Biographies and autobiographies would be a biography about a musician or musical group told in a graphic, comic book style format. - There are genre terms that signify special content that should be added as needed.
 These are Canadian fiction, Canadian nonfiction, Canadian drama, Canadian poetry, French language materials, Indigenous materials, Juvenile fiction, Juvenile nonfiction, Young adult fiction, Young adult nonfiction. - Canadian genre terms are for books by Canadian authors or about Canadian subjects.
-Same with Indigenous materials.
+Same idea with Indigenous materials.